Economy of China: Foreign investment

 Foreign exchange reserves totaled $155 billion in 1999 and $165 billion in 2000.
 Foreign exchange reserves exceeded $800 billion in 2005, more than doubling from 2003.
 Foreign exchange reserves were $819 billion at the end of 2005, $1.066 trillion at the end of 2006, $1.9 trillion by June 2008.
 In addition, by the end of September 2008 China replaced Japan for the first time as the largest foreign holder of US treasury securities with a total of $585 billion, vs Japan $573 billion.
 China's foreign exchange reserves are the largest in the world.

 As part of its WTO accession, China undertook to eliminate certain trade-related investment measures and to open up specified sectors that had previously been closed to foreign investment.
 New laws, regulations, and administrative measures to implement these commitments are being issued.
 Major remaining barriers to foreign investment include opaque and inconsistently enforced laws and regulations and the lack of a rules-based legal infrastructure.
 Warner Bros., for instance, withdrew its cinema business in China as a result of a regulation that requires Chinese investors to own at least a 51 percent stake or play a leading role in a foreign joint venture.

 Another major development in the history of foreign investment in China was the establishment of the Shanghai Free Trade Zone in September 2013.
 The Zone is considered a testing ground for a number of economic and social reforms.
 Critically, foreign investment is controlled via a "negative list" approach, where FDI is permitted in all sectors unless explicitly prohibited by the inclusion of a given sector on the negative list published by the Shanghai Municipal Government.

-On 15 March 2019, China's National People's Congress adopted the Foreign Investment Law, which comes into effect on 1 January 2020.
+On 15 March 2019, China's National People's Congress adopted the Foreign Investment Law, which came into effect on 1 January 2020.
 Foreign investment in China comes with a number of ethical risks which pose major challenges which investors must navigate.

-A 2021 McKinsey report estimated that the Chinese economy as currently the largest consumer economy measured in purchasing power parity (PPP) terms, and that it is expected to add more consumption than any other country within the next decade.
-Due to this and the rapid continued growth of China's middle class, large multinational companies like Walmart, have been keen to invest in China to tap into the growing domestic consumer market.